fernandohackbart/ansible-pxe-centos/README.md

 ssh root@192.168.40.10 shutdown -h now
 ```

-## Attach the CDROM to the guest, is will be used to server the installation files
+## Attach the CDROM to the guest, is will be used to serve the installation files
 ```bash
 cat > ${PXE_STAGE}/pxe-cdrom.xml <<EOF
 <disk type='block' device='cdrom'>